A platform for civic technology

 The civic tech movement is trying to invent the future.
 It’s a future where every person can contribute to the decisions that affect them, where public services are delivered dynamically, and where collective intelligence fits in the palm of your hand.

-DemocracyLab is creating an online hub for civic innovation that that will engage stakeholders by using marketplace dynamics to allocate effort, resources, and attention.
-The result will be an increase in participation, collaboration and transparency within the civic tech movement, and the evolution of new civic innovations capable of addressing society’s significant challenges.
+DemocracyLab is solving this problem by creating an online hub for civic innovation that that will engage stakeholders by using marketplace dynamics to allocate effort, resources, and attention.
+We're starting by connecting skilled volunteers to tech-for-good projects that need their help.

 We're hard at work powering towards an imminent launch.
-Our team of super-volunteers has been designing and developing our platform for an early 2018 release.
+Our team of super-volunteers has been designing and developing our platform for a public launch on July 4, 2018.

 What exactly are we building?